Feature Articles Examples and Samples For Students PDF

 Feature Articles Examples for Students

-The author includes two feature article examples for students.
+The author includes two examples of feature articles for students.
 These examples incorporate the seven steps to writing a feature article.
 Therefore, this feature article example must assist students, writers, journalists, and employees in teaching how to write a feature story.

 Short feature article example for students -1